-This page details the process for creating a well-crafted issue report.
-This will help you get progress faster, because it makes it easier for others to help you!
+This page details the process and tips for creating a well-crafted issue report.
+This will help you get progress faster, because it makes it easier for others to help you.

-For a drier description of the fields associated with an issue report, refer to Issue submission form fields.
+For a concise description of the fields associated with an issue report, find that other documentation page

 About the issue queue itself #